geniuswang05/Pokemon-fusion-representation-learning/README.md

 - Image tensor
 - Pokémon type label

-The dataset is stored in a compressed numpy format:

-train.npz

 Due to file size constraints, the dataset is **not included in this repository**.